srijita0207/Alfido-Tech-Internship-data_analytics-/README.md

 # Alfido-Tech-Internship-data_analytics-
-My Tableau and Power BI projects for the Alfido Tech internship
+My Tableau, Power BI and Python projects for the Alfido Tech internship